OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/developer_guide/developing_modules.md

 The guideline in ExaDiS is for each module to possess its own `Param` struct that serves to define the dedicated parameters of the module, and provide it to the constructor.
 After that, we need to implemented the various methods associated with the `Force` base class.

-For a force module, the 3 required methods to implement are:
+For a `Force` module, the 3 required methods to implement are:
 - `pre_compute()`: method to perform any pre-computation that may be required to compute nodal forces.
 In the traditional cycle, the pre-compute function is called once at the beginning of each simulation time step.
 For instance, for the `ForceFFT` module, the pre-computation step is used to compute and tabulate the long-range stress field on a grid.
 In the `ForceSegSegList` module, the pre-computation step is used to build the list of segment pair interactions.
 - `compute()`: method to perform a global computation of nodal forces, i.e. to compute the forces on all nodes of the network.
 - `node_force()`: method to perform an individual force computation, i.e. to compute the force on a given node of the network.
 Optionally, this function can also be implemented when using a team of workers for parallel execution on device (GPU), where the individual node force computation can itself be parallelized across several concurrent threads using hierarchical parallelization.

 #### Serial implementation

 In our simple example, there is no need to perform any pre-computation, so we can leave the `pre_compute()` method empty.
 The next step is to implement the `compute()` method.
 Recall we want to set the nodal forces to a constant value.
-As a first/prototype, we may want to implement this method in serial on the CPU for simplicity.
+As a first attempt/prototype, we may want to implement this method in serial on the CPU for simplicity.
 Here, we could do something like this:

 ```cpp
 // Global compute (serial implementation)